top of page

 Osteopathic Manual Therapy

-Osteopathic treatment may involve evaluating how the lumbar spine, pelvis, and surrounding tissues move together.
-Restrictions in nearby joints or fascial tissues can sometimes increase mechanical stress around nerve pathways.
+Osteopathic Manual Therapy may involve evaluating how the lumbar spine, pelvis, hips, thoracic spine, ribs, and surrounding tissues move together.
+Restrictions in nearby joints or fascial tissues can increase mechanical stress around nerve pathways and contribute to protective guarding.

 Treatment may include: